demul/extrinsic2pyramid/README.md

 ...
-That's basically all about this module.
+That's all about this module.
 There are other python packages that can visualize camera pose on visual 3D space and even have more utilities, but, For who just want to visualize camera pose and do not want to spend time to learn NEW BIG multi-purpose 3D visual processing library, for example, for SLAM Engineer who just want to qualitatively overview his localization result, or for 3D Machine Learning Engineer who just want to visually overview geometric constraint of new data before preprocess it, This Module can be a quite reasonable choice.